Learn Vocal Music from top experienced teachers

 The one who resides deep within our souls.
 The one who knows us much better than we know ourselves.
 The one, who will one day, liberate us from all vices, pain, and sorrows, and lead us on the path of infinite ecstasy and love.

 The yearning for this unending ecstasy and love is the essence of every Sufi kalam.
-It is sung in praise of that oFne supreme being.
+It is sung in praise of that supreme being.
 The angst and anguish of separation and the bliss of uniting with that superior being - are the emotions that are at the core of every Sufi composition.

 The first Sufi song that touched a chord for me was - ‘tere ishq mein’ - rendered by Rekha Bharadwaj.
 However, my oldest memory is that of the Sufi Qawwali - ‘Duma Dum Mast Qalandar’.

 The very mention of Sufi music rakes reverence in the heart.
-Every time I have heard a Sufi song it has touched something deep down within me.
+Every time I have heard a Sufi song it has touched something deep within me.
 It has made me awake like never before and also tranquil like never before.
 Has this happened to you as well?

 What makes Sufi music so soul-stirring?
 I was fortunate to connect with celebrated performers - the Roohani Sisters - Dr. Jagriti Luthra and Dr. Neeta Negi Pandey.
 They are the two most favorite teachers of the students of Sufi Music at ipassio.